forest512/WorkList/AprilList2018.md

 - [ ] Analyze the influence of the fluid velocity and the concentration.
 - [ ] Write the Sec.
 3.1, 3.2, 3.3 of the draft.
 - [ ] Start running the cases about the poly-dispersity.

+### 2018.
+04. 09 - 2018.
+04. 14
+#### Previous plans which are not executed
+- [x] Have a look at all of the jamming cases.
+Delete the useless cases and copy the important jamming cases.
+- [x] Analyze the influence of the fluid velocity and the concentration.
+- [ ] Write the Sec.
+3.1, 3.2, 3.3 of the draft.
+- [ ] Start running the cases about the poly-dispersity.

+#### To do in the next work.
+- [ ] Try to find the dimensionless variable.
+- [ ] Write the Sec.
+3.1, 3.2, 3.3 of the draft.
+- [ ] Start running the cases about the poly-dispersity.

+FiGHTING!!!!